UltraCart/rest_api_v2_sdk_javascript/docs/WebhookApi.md

 var webhook = new UltraCartRestApiV2.Webhook(); // Webhook | Webhook to update

-var webhookOid = 56; // Integer | The webhook oid to update.
+var webhookOid = 56; // Number | The webhook oid to update.

 var opts = {
   'placeholders': true // Boolean | Whether or not placeholder values should be returned in the result.
 Useful for UIs that consume this REST API.